adrelanos/aeternity-wiki/Research-and-Theory.md

 Take an example for event that has a 90% probability.
 If on a market the current price signals a probability of 95% instead of 90%, it can be still very profitable in the long run for a trader to bet against such events, even if that trader believes that the event will likely happen given the 90% probability.
 This is very counter-intuitive, but it is easily explained by doing the math.

-If Alice makes 100 different bets against events that have a 90% probability, she will right 10 times and wrong 90 times.
+If Alice makes 100 different bets against events that have a 90% probability, she will be right 10 times and wrong 90 times.
 However, because the odds given for each event were 19 to 1 (0.95/0.05=19), Alice will make still a nice profit assuming all bets were made for the same amount of money.
 In this case, if every bet was a 1000 AE bet, Alice will make a profit of 5000 AE (10x950-90x50=5000).

 **b) They reveal information using the price mechanism.**

 Given that the participants in a prediction market are rewarded for being correct and punished for being wrong, they will try and be incentivized economically to be as accurate as possible and the prices will reflect that.
 In a prediction markets prices can be understood as showing the probability of the outcome that is being traded.

 An example: here could be a miner who wants to plan his hardware purchases in advance and need to know the probability of total hashrate getting past a certain level in the following six months.
-In this case, instead of guessing or relying on his intuition, A miner can set up the prediction market that will give him very accurate probabilities.
+In this case, instead of guessing or relying on his intuition, a miner can set up the prediction market that will give him very accurate probabilities.
 The people betting on those opportunities would not be random people on the internet (As we see in normal forums), but "experts", who will provide very likely guesses, as they will lose their money if they are wrong, and will only gain money if they are right.

 ### 2. How do prediction markets work on æternity
 Prediction markets (Oracles) are one of the most anticipated use cases for blockchains.
 They can make possible the harnessing of the wisdom of the crowds in a decentralised and transparent manner for the first time.